The past few years have given many of us a whole new understanding of solitude — whether we wanted it or not.

-That's been one of the odd side effects of the coronavirus: Between the shelter-in-place orders and social distancing guidelines issued across the world, many of us have spent weeks at a time seeing no one in person but our local grocery store clerk.
-Or perhaps cramped among family or working at a busy hospital or grocery store — just dreaming of a lot more alone time.
+Between the shelter-in-place orders, social distancing guidelines and mandatory quarantines, many of us have spent weeks at a time seeing no one in person but our local grocery store clerk.
+(Or perhaps seeing more people than we'd like, cramped among family or working at a busy hospital or grocery store — just dreaming of more alone time.)

 Either way, being alone has been on our minds — and on the minds of experimental psychologists, too.
 Over the past few years, researchers have devoted significant study to the concept of solitude — its potential benefits, its role in our lives, even its basic definition.

-So, here are a few takeaways from their recent work — with an eye toward how you can make solitude a healthy practice in your life.
+So, here are a few takeaways from their recent work — with an eye toward how you can embrace alone time and make solitude a healthy practice in your life.

-1. Solitude is in the mind of the beholder.
+Solitude is in the mind of the beholder

 Let's get one crucial idea out of the way first.